-Patterson is a key Shelby American test/development driver and served as a factory team driver for Shelby American in various events.
-He has been deeply involved in the creation and refinement of every Shelby vehicle since the company moved to Las Vegas.
-He is on the NADA advisory board and is an Optima Batteries Power Pro Ambassador for Motorsports and serves as chief technical advisor for the Ultimate Street Car Association competition held in Las Vegas annually.
+Patterson is on the NADA advisory board and is an Optima Batteries Power Pro Ambassador for Motorsports.
+He also serves as a technical advisor for the Ultimate Street Car Association competition held in Las Vegas annually.

 Patterson has always been involved in motorsports and raced everything from tricycles to sports cars.
-His love for Mustangs began when his father brought home a 1965 convertible.
+His love for Mustangs began when his father brought home a 1965 hi performance convertible.
 Those early years led to his first car purchase, a 1969 Mach 1 Mustang which he still owns.
 Patterson drag raced that car while in high school and later became involved in autocross and competed in a modified Corvette.
 He currently owns several key Shelby development vehicles that he helped to create over the years.

 Your early show registration is appreciated and strongly encouraged!